micmejia/bible-dump/NKJV/Mark/Mark 14.md

 ###### 1
 After two days it was the Passover and _the Feast_ of Unleavened Bread.
-And the chief priests and the scribes sought how they might take Him by [^a]trickery and put _Him_ to death.
+And the chief priests and the scribes sought how they might take Him by trickery and put _Him_ to death.

 ###### 2
 But they said, "Not during the feast, lest there be an uproar of the people." ## The Anointing at Bethany

 ###### 3
-And being in Bethany at the house of Simon the leper, as He sat at the table, a woman came having an alabaster flask of very costly [^b]oil of spikenard.
+And being in Bethany at the house of Simon the leper, as He sat at the table, a woman came having an alabaster flask of very costly oil of spikenard.
 Then she broke the flask and poured _it_ on His head.

 ###### 4
 But there were some who were indignant among themselves, and said, "Why was this fragrant oil wasted?

 ###### 5
 For it might have been sold for more than three hundred denarii and given to the poor."
-And they criticized[^c] her sharply.
+And they criticized her sharply.

 ###### 6
 But Jesus said, "Let her alone.
 Why do you trouble her?
 She has done a good work for Me.